ZKI-PH-ImageAnalysis/seq2squiggle/README.md

 Since `uncalled4` version 4.1.0, it no longer outputs scaled pA values directly.
 Instead, it outputs the normalized pore model values, which have a mean of 0 and a standard deviation of 1. `seq2squiggle` requires the signals to be in pA, so they must be converted back.

+This is only necessary if the samples column contains values scaled from -2 to +2.
+If your input TSV contains already scaled pA values (~55pA - ~165pA) you can skip this step!

 To denormalize signals, you first need to compute the average mean and average standard deviation of the pA values from your data.
 This can be done using [sigtk](https://github.com/hasindu2008/sigtk):

 ```bash